-Destination Weddings – How to plan one
+Destination Weddings – How to plan a destination wedding

 How do you go about planning a destination wedding?
 The planning process is exactly the same, you choose the time of year to get married, the location and the venue and then progress from there.
 The only difficulty is, you are looking for your suppliers without any knowledge of them or their work.
 This is why you really do need a wedding planner to help you.
 As with any wedding, there are hours and hours involved in planning, but you also do have a language barrier to deal with and on the continent, they don’t do things as quick as we do here.